aycasanli8/threat-hunting-scenario-tor/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-Searched the DeviceFileEvents table for ANY file that had the string ‘tor’ in it and discovered what looks like the user “Cyberlearner” (employee) downloaded a tor installer, did something that resulted in many tor-related files being copied to the desktop and creation of a file called “tor-shopping-list.txt” on the desktop at 2025-11-07T20:04:54.817508Z.
-These events began at: 2025-11-07T19:19:24.4469712Z.
+Searched the **DeviceFileEvents** table for ANY file that had the string ‘tor’ in it and discovered what looks like the user **“Cyberlearner”** downloaded a tor installer, did something that resulted in many tor-related files being copied to the desktop and creation of a file called **“tor-shopping-list.txt”** on the desktop at **2025-11-07T20:04:54.817508Z**.
+These events began at: **2025-11-07T19:19:24.4469712Z**.

 **Query used to locate events:**